Modeling Rapid Contextual Learning in the Visual Cortex with Fast-Weight Deep Autoencoder Networks: Background and Related Works

 \subsection{LoRA and fast weights}

-Familiarity training in cortex appears to be mediated by rapid plasticity: on the order of ~25 exposures per day over a few days can yield measurable sensitivity to global context \cite{peter2021stimulus}.
+Familiarity training in cortex appears to be mediated by rapid plasticity: within a few days of repeated exposure, V2 neurons exhibit familiarity suppression that depends on global context \cite{huang2018neural}.
 Rapidly learning new episodic information, however, risks catastrophic forgetting of existing knowledge.
-Two influential, complementary solutions have been proposed: the complementary learning systems framework \cite{mcclelland2013incorporating} and fast vs. slow weights \cite{hinton1987using}.
+Two influential, complementary solutions have been proposed: the complementary learning systems framework \cite{mcclelland1995there} and fast vs. slow weights \cite{hinton1987using}.
 Here we will focus our study on the latter.

 Fast and slow weights separate learning across timescales.
 Slow weights encode stable, semantic knowledge (synaptic consolidation), while fast weights support rapid, context-dependent, episodic-like adaptation without overwriting long-term memory. \cite{ba2016using} formalized fast weights in RNNs by introducing a secondary, rapidly updated, auto-associative weight matrix—functionally reminiscent of a Hopfield network layered atop the RNN \cite{hopfield1982neural}.